Birding in Punta Gorda/Englewood Beach

 6. Tippecanoe Environmental Park

-The lake in Tippecanoe Environmental Park attracts Common Moorhens and Mottled Ducks, while the tidal creeks bring in Black-necked Stilts, ibis, and other wading birds.
-Look carefully in the flatwoods and scrub habitats for a chance to check Florida Scrub-Jays and Prairie Warblers off your life list.
-Also keep an eye out for Northern Bobwhites, Common Gallinules, Common Ground Doves, Pine and Prairie Warblers, Red-headed Woodpeckers, occasionally, a King Rail.
+Look carefully in the flatwoods and scrub habitats for Florida Scrub-Jays and Prairie Warblers to check off your life list.
+Also keep an eye out for Northern Bobwhites, Common Gallinules, Common Ground Doves, Pine and Prairie Warblers, Red-headed Woodpeckers and occasionally, a King Rail.

 7. Ann & Chuck Dever Memorial Regional Park